Mimetes pauciflorus: Description

 The bracts that subtend the individual flowers are lance-shaped with a pointy tip, 4–5½ cm (1.6–2.4 in) long and 1½–1½ cm (0.5–0.6 in) wide, hairless at base but felty hairy near the tip.
 The straight cream-coloured 4-merous perianth is 4½–5 cm (1.8–2.0 in) long.
 The lower part called tube, that remains merged when the flower is open, is 2–3 mm (0.08–0.12 in) long, cartilaginous, expanded bulb-like near its base and hairless.
 The four segments in the middle part (or claws), are thread-shaped and carry some long, straight, spreading hairs.
 The bright red segments in the upper part (or limbs), which enclosed the pollen presenter in the bud, are very narrowly line-shaped with a pointy tip, 5–6 mm (0.20–0.24 in) long, and hairless.
 The four anthers lack a filament and are directly connected to the limbs.
 From the center of the perianth emerges a style of 4½–5 cm (1¾–2 in) long, that tapers towards the pollen presenter.
 The thickened part at the tip of the style called pollen presenter is threat- to line-shaped with a pointy tip, 3–4 mm (0.12–0.16 in) long, with a slight ring at its base, and the groove that functions as the stigma across the very tip.
 The ovary is egg-shaped, densely powdery hairy, about 2 mm (0.08 in) long, and is subtended by four blunt, oblong scales of about 1 mm (0.04 in) long.
 It eventually develops into a cylinder-shaped fruit of about 7 mm (0.28 in) long and 3½ mm (0.14 in) in diameter.

 In M. pauciflora, the number of flowers per head is reduced down to three (rarely four), and the involucral bracts are short.
-The bright yellow bracteoles of the three flowers together form a long, straight an narrow tube, from which only the perianth limbs and pollen presenters extend.
+The bright yellow bracteoles of the three flowers together form a long, straight and narrow tube, from which only the perianth limbs and pollen presenters extend.
 The tube-type flower head functions comparable to tube-shaped corollas, such as in the large-flowered Erica species.
 The three-flowered pagoda is the only Mimetes species with these so-called tube-type flower heads.